¿Cuánto cuesta una montaña rusa?

 Let’s talk about the bottom line.
 After all, even the wildest coaster on the boardwalk has to earn its keep.

-For most U.S. Roller coasters, ride tickets fall somewhere between $7 y $12 a pop (think: what you’ll pay at your favorite Six Flags or local amusement park—though headline-grabbing coasters sometimes climb closer to $17 for a prime seat).
+For most U.S. montañas rusas, ride tickets fall somewhere between $7 y $12 a pop (think: what you’ll pay at your favorite Six Flags or local amusement park—though headline-grabbing coasters sometimes climb closer to $17 for a prime seat).
 Operators typically recover about 70% of a coaster’s investment through ride tickets and all the snacks, fotos, and plush dragons guests grab along the way.
 The remaining 30% comes not from tickets, but from the increased draw, media buzz, and overall brand glow that a new coaster brings to a park.

 What Does That Mean in Real Terms?